ansys/pyansys-units/README.rst

    import ansys.units as ansunits

-You can instantiate quantities with one of 4 methods:
+You can instantiate quantities with one of four methods:

 .. code:: python